 Expression Matrix: It is assumed the input data matrix = i * j where i (columns) are samples and j (rows) are genes or other relative measurement points.

-Metagene Table: It is assumed the metagene table is a two column, header-less data matrix where column 0 is the sample ID (as specified ini of the expression matrix) and column 1 is the sample group (for example, wild-type or treatment).
+Metagene Table: It is assumed the metagene table is a two column, header-less data matrix where column 0 is the sample ID (as specified in column i of the expression matrix) and column 1 is the sample group (for example, wild-type or treatment).

 Normalization

-RNA-seq experiments can be normalized using the reads-per-million (RPM), Reads-per-kilobase-million (RPKM) or Fragments-per-kilobase-million (FPKM), and transcripts per million (TPM) methods, as outlined in Equations 1-4 in the Methods (28).
-Other normalizations, such as mean centering of j features (i.e. genes or other items) by sklearn’s preprocessing module (36).
-Count thresholds can also be set to remove genes from an analysis that may be less reliable due to poor ability to be sequenced.
+RNA-seq experiments can be normalized using the reads-per-million (RPM), Reads-per-kilobase-million (RPKM) or Fragments-per-kilobase-million (FPKM), or transcripts per million (TPM) methods, as outlined in Equations 1-4 in the Methods (28).
+Other normalizations, such as mean centering of j features (i.e. genes or other items) by sklearn’s preprocessing module (36). ) are also available. ), can be utilized.
+Count thresholds can be set to remove genes from an analysis that may be less reliable due to poor ability to be sequenced.

 Analyzing Data

-While a litany of analysis tools are included in XPRESSplot as of the time of writing, we will focus on tools unique to this Python library or that are particularly useful and refer the reader to the documentation for further details and examples of additional analysis features.
+Although, a litany of analysis tools are included in XPRESSplot, we will focus on tools unique to this Python library or that are particularly useful and refer the reader to the documentation for further details and examples of additional analysis features.

-Principal Components Analysis: Principal components analysis (PCA) for the data matrix is computed us- ing Python’s skscikit-learn package (36) and desired principal components are plotted in a scatter plot via the matplotlib (34) and seaborn (35) packages.
-The XPRESSplot PCA module, as in many other analysis mod- ules within XPRESSplot, samples are color-edcoded by cross-referencing the data matrix with the metagene table to determine sample labels.
+Principal Components Analysis: Principal components analysis (PCA) for the data matrix is computed using Python’s SciKit-Learn package (36) and desired principal components are plotted in a scatter plot via the Matplotlib (34) and Seaborn (35) packages.
+The XPRESSplot PCA module, as in many other analysis modules within XPRESSplot, color-codedcodes samples by cross-referencing the data matrix with the metagene table to determine sample labels.
 A dictionary is additionally passed into the function that maps a particular color to each sample label.
-Confidence intervals are plotted over the scatterplot using npnumpy (37, 38), a feature lacking from Pythonic PCA packages.
+Confidence intervals are plotted over the scatterplot using NumPy (37, 38), a feature lacking from Pythonic PCA packages.

 Volcano Plot: Volcano plots are an efficient method for plotting the magnitude, direction, and significance of changes in expression or other data types between two conditions with multiple replicates each.
-By providing the categorical names for samples of two conditions in the metadata matrix, XPRESSplot will automate the calculation and plotting of this plotting method.
+By providing the categorical names for samples of two conditions in the metadata matrix, XPRESSplot will automate the calculation and plotting of .a set of volcano plots.
 For each gene, expression levels are averaged between the two conditions and the log2(fold change) is calculated.
-Additionally, for each gene, the P-value between the two conditions is calculated using spscipy’s individual T-test function (39).
+Additionally, for each gene, the P-value between the two conditions is calculated using SciPy’s individual T-test function (39).
 The log2(fold change) and -log10(P-value) is then plotted for each gene between the two conditions.
 Additional features available are the ability to plot threshold lines, highlight subsets of genes within the plot, and label specific genes by name.

 Differential Expression Analysis: XPRESSpipe includes a Python wrapper for DESeq2 for performing differential expression analysis of count data.
 We refer users to the original publication for more information about uses and methodology (40).